BoweryJG/crm/DELETE_TEST_RECORDS.md

 2. Skew metrics and statistics
 3. Make it harder to debug real issues
 4. Potentially slow down queries
+5. Cause relationship issues between tables when they contain null values

 This script provides a simple way to clean up these test records without having to manually delete them through the database interface.